 ROLE OF SOCIAL WORKERS AND NGOs

-Primary role of NGO is to offer a framework of operation in the child welfare sector, ensuring every child if ever enter the system, is treated with care and compassion with all its rights acknowledged and protected.
-Though since the 1980s there has been a shift from welfarism to the justice approach, social workers continue to play a crucial role in the treatment of juvenile offenders.
+The primary role of NGO is to offer a framework of operation in the child welfare sector, ensuring every child if ever enter the system, is treated with care and compassion with all its rights acknowledged and protected.
+Though since the 1980s there has been a shift from welfare to the justice approach, social workers continue to play a crucial role in the treatment of juvenile offenders.

 NGOs too play a pivotal role.
-They under JJA 2000, can seek charge of juveniles pending or on completion of inquiry in the capacity of a “fit person” or “fit institution”.
-The 2000 act has empowered voluntary organizations under agreement with state governments to establish and maintain observation homes and special homes.
-Moreover, voluntary organizations need to provide services within institutions established and maintained by state government, such as counseling, imparting education and vocational training etc,. to secure the juvenile his comprehensive rehabilitation.
+They under JJA 2000, can seek a charge of juveniles pending or on completion of inquiry in the capacity of a “fit person” or “fit institution”.
+The 2000 Act has empowered voluntary organizations under an agreement with state governments to establish and maintain observation homes and special homes.
+Moreover, voluntary organizations need to provide services within institutions established and maintained by the state government, such as counseling, imparting education and vocational training etc. to secure the juvenile his comprehensive rehabilitation.

-One of the six men involved in the Nirbhaya gang-rape12 in Delhi, was a juvenile at the time of committing the crime.
-The juvenile will walk away a free man after three years at a reformatory home as per the Juvenile Justice Act.
+One of the six men involved in the Nirbhaya gang-rape case (in Delhi) was a juvenile at the time of committing the crime.
+The juvenile will walk free after three years at a reformatory home as per the Juvenile Justice Act.
 Members of the All India Mahila Sanskritik Sangathan staged a demonstration in the city to protest against an order passed by the JJB in New Delhi directing a 17-year old convict in the gang-rape of a 23-year old physiotherapy student to undergo three years, the maximum tenure prescribed under the JJ Act, in a Correctional Home.
 The protestors called for more stringent punishment to the offender.
-There were demands from some in India to reduce the upper age limit for juveniles from 18 to 16, in light of the Delhi gang rape case.
-However, child rights activists said that changing this section of the law in response to a public outcry over few cases, would be a regressive step.
-In July, the Supreme Court dismissed eight petitions brought by the public asking Supreme Court to rule that crimes of rape and murder committed by juveniles should be punished under adult laws and that the upper age limit for juveniles be lowered to 16.
-But a subsequent petition-currently being considered by the Supreme Court, asks judges to consider the mental maturity of the juvenile delinquents instead of his or her age in cases where a young person is accused of involvement in a particularly serious crime.
+There were demands from some in India to reduce the upper age limit for juveniles from 18 to 16, in light of the Delhi gangrape case.
+However, child rights activists said that changing this section of the law in response to a public outcry over a few cases would be a regressive step.
+In July, the Supreme Court dismissed eight petitions brought by the public asking the Court to rule that crimes of rape and murder committed by juveniles should be punished under adult laws and that the upper age limit for juveniles be lowered to 16.
+But a subsequent petition, currently being considered by the Supreme Court, asks judges to consider the mental maturity of the juvenile delinquents instead of his or her age in cases where a young person is accused of involvement in a particularly serious crime.
 Juvenility is mainly a state of mind, and not only a state of body.

 Even as the nation pushes and the government debates lowering the age limit in juvenile crimes in the light of the Delhi gang rape, National Crime Records Bureau (NCRB) data shows that most juvenile crimes are committed by those in the age group of 16-18 years.
 Notably, the minor accused in the Delhi gang rape, who was allegedly the most brutal among the six accused, is 17 and a half years old

 The NCRB data also shows rapes committed by juveniles have jumped by 188%.
-The only categories of crimes involving juveniles for which growth figures are higher are theft and robbery which recorded a growth rate of around 200% and abduction of women which recorded and exponential rise of 660%..
+The only categories of crimes involving juveniles for which growth figures are higher are theft and robbery which recorded a growth rate of around 200% and abduction of women which recorded an exponential rise of 660%.

 In 2011 the growth in rape by juveniles (34%) over 2010 was again among the highest.
 Other growth figures that were higher than this included dowry deaths (63.5%) and abduction of women (53.5%) – both crimes against women.
 According to NCRB data for 2011, 64% of all juvenile criminals fall in the age group of 16-18.
 In 2011, 33,887 juveniles were arrested for 25,178 instances of crime.
 Of these, 1,211 juveniles fell in the 7-12 years age group, 11,019 fell in the 12-16 years age group while 21,657 fell in the 16-18 years age group.
 In Delhi itself, of the 925 boys arrested for juvenile crimes in 2011, 567 were in the 16-18 years age group.

 Again, while the debate on the issue of revisiting age limit in juvenile crimes has focused on the juvenile justice act being a reformatory tool, the NCRB data is not very encouraging, especially in case of Delhi.
-Close to 22% of all juvenile criminals in Delhi were repeat offenders in contrast to the national average of 11.5%.
-Sources say even this data gives a very conservative figure as only those convicted earlier are called repeat offenders.
-Also those who have turned adults and continued in crime are not included.
+Close to 22%, out of all juvenile criminals in Delhi, were repetitive offenders in contrast to the national average of 11.5%.
+Sources say even this data gives a very conservative figure as only those convicted earlier are called repetitive offenders.
+Also, those who have turned adults and continued in crime are not included.
 The grim picture this paints is a reflection of the failure of remand homes to reform juveniles.